What are open-book exams?

 - equipment like calculators, drafting tools etc.

-Because they test for more than just rote-learning.
+Open-book exams test for more than just rote-learning.
 At university, simply memorising and repeating information is not enough to get you a good mark.
 Higher education is supposed to equip you with intellectual abilities and skills.
-Open Book exams test your ability to quickly find relevant information and then to understand, analyse, apply knowledge and think critically.
+Open-book exams test your ability to quickly find relevant information and then to understand, analyse, apply knowledge and think critically.

 Misconceptions about open book exams